kawaicheung/book-on-naming-things/manuscript/Ch_Refactoring.md

 Now, for the quick summary.
 GetAvatarHtmlWithInitialsFallback is a static method that live in a static class that takes in a few details about a particular person and returns a string of HTML to display that person’s avatar.

 I begin my renaming session by attacking the first eye sore that pops out.
-For me, it’s the repetition of logic in the first_initial and last_initial assignments.
+For me, it’s that ugly repetition of logic in the first_initial and last_initial assignments.

 ```C#
 var first_initial = string.Empty;